Nick Ahmed Player Props: Diamondbacks vs. Rockies

-The Arizona Diamondbacks, including Nick Ahmed (batting .241 in his past 10 games, with two doubles, a home run and four RBI), take on starter Kyle Freeland and the Colorado Rockies at Coors Field, Friday at 8:40 PM ET.
+Nick Ahmed -- hitting .148 with a double, a home run and four RBI in his past 10 games -- will be in action for the Arizona Diamondbacks versus the Colorado Rockies, with Austin Gomber on the mound, on April 30 at 3:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Royals.
+In his previous game he had a hitless performance (0-for-2) against the Rockies.

 Nick Ahmed Game Info & Props vs. the Rockies